rsimiq/php-terminal-gameboy-emulator/README.md

 ## Why

-Some people will ask me: _"Why you did that?"_
+Some people will ask me: _"Why would you did that?"_

 Well, a friend asked me _"What PHP can do?"_.
 I thought about that awhile and the idea came up.
 With PHP7's performance improvement now it's possible to